Muskegon High School Athletic Training Room Rules

 - You have the right to confidentiality and modesty during evaluation and treatment.

-- You have the right to have a parent/guardian or an adult of the some sex present during evaluation and treatment.
+- You have the right to have a parent/guardian or an adult of the same gender present during evaluation and treatment.

 - No photos/videos will be taken without written informed consent during evaluation or treatment.
 Consent must be from parent or legal guardian if student is a minor.